Coragem/blog/_posts/2014-08-28-Internet-is-for-everybody.md

 Ricardo already knows how to read, and this was one of the most important skills he used in order to learn a little bit about the web.
 I can’t say that I taught him how to write and make webpages with HTML and CSS in about 4 hours.
 It is impossible!
 Hahaha.

-To teach him the basic tags as: <code><html>, <body>, <head>, <p>, <h1>, <a>…</code> and the CSS properties: color, font-size, background-color… I needed to be his pilot instructor and Ricardo the learning pilot.
+To teach him the basic tags as: html, body, head, p, h1, a… and the CSS properties: color, font-size, background-color… I needed to be his pilot instructor and Ricardo the learning pilot.
 I showed him what is possible to do with a little of HTML and CSS and he told me how he would like his webpage to look like.

 I think that the ideal would be to let him write the whole code and I would only guide him through the good practices.
 I swear I tried it, but we didn’t have enough time and he couldn’t write it all, so I had to take control of the keyboard at the end of the workshop.
 I really wanted to talk about privacy and security, but it would be too much information at once and we hadn’t enough time.
 I hope I can come back to Sesc Santos to resume the work we started with all the guys from the other days and with the happy Ricardo; this buddy can enjoy a lot of things from Internet and improve his communication capacity.